SamatarMumin/csci3055u-project-template/README.md

     }
 }
 ```
-> This creates a simple view interface
+>-This creates a simple view interface
 >-Filling out with the information provided
-> All this code and information can be found here https://github.com/edvin/tornadofx
+>- All this code and information can be found here https://github.com/edvin/tornadofx
 # Analysis of the language

 The style of programming supported by the language: functional vs procedural programming: